 Remember, your FICO number is only one piece of a larger picture.
 The lender will also evaluate your debt-to-income ratio.
 This is a comparison between your gross monthly income and your monthly debt expenses.
 The size of your down payment will also influence their decision.
 The larger the down payment, the more flexible the lender will be with their other requirements.

 I recommend that you get pre-approved by a lender to see where you stand.
 If you feel like you're ready to move forward in other regards, and it's just the credit-score question holding you back, mortgage pre-approval would be the logical next step.
-You can learn more or get started here.

 Conclusion and Going Forward